-When I was asked questions about my first baby, my answers were uncertain, and sounded like I was returning the question with a question.
+When I was asked questions about my first baby, my answers were uncertain and it sounded like I was returning the question with a question.
 My second baby showed me that I had all of the answers inside of me.

 I doubted myself a lot, but my second baby helped me begin to believe in myself as a mom.

-I wanted everything to be perfect, and I had the time to make sure it was.
-Having two babies meant that I didn’t have the time to make sure everything was perfect any longer.
+I wanted everything to be perfect and had the time to ensure it was.
+Having two babies meant I didn’t have the time to ensure everything was perfect any longer.
 Realizing that perfection is not the goal made me a better mother.

 After I had my second baby, everything changed.